Buenno-Research/api/source/index.html.md

 Use following endpoints to invite users to answer question form.
 Message content to email or SMS is created automatically by Buenno.

 ## Create invitation

-Invite customers to answer to a survey.
-Use prefilled parameters (pf_) to fill required questions for the customer.
-If prefilled field is missing, the corresponding question will be asked from the customer.

 > POST /api/v01/invitations